karolinalrzepecka/Accomodation-portal-SQL-Looker/README.md

 house exchange
-Calculated the main metrics using SQL and Big Query Created dashboards for main results visualization in Looker Successfully cooperated in a remote team of 4, we used SQL, Python, and Looker to Peached the results during public Demo Day: recording of a presentation (2:34)
+Calculated the main metrics using SQL and Big Query Created dashboards for main results visualization in Looker Successfully cooperated in a remote team of 4, we used SQL, Python, dbt and Looker to Peached the results during public Demo Day: recording of a presentation (2:34)